Gasparilla Island Area Information

 Boca Grande, the Capital of Gasparilla Island

 Gasparilla Island, with the town of Boca Grande, is that last barrier island of the string of islands along the South-West coast of Florida.
 Its location is next to the little brother "Little Gasparilla Island."

 So, "Big Brother" Boca Grande is also called "The Tarpon Fishing Capital of the World."
 What an incredible and exclusive name.
 But what does it mean?

 Nevertheless, Gasparilla is not only about fishing; ordinary beachcombers will have fun, too.
 Seven miles of Gasparilla Island's sugar white sand beach invite sun-seekers to search for all kinds of ocean's treasures.

 Whatever you do, this island is just plain beautiful.
 Even if you do not want to live on the island you should at least go there and soak up the sun and the "island spirit."
-Get one of those 5,000 calory ice cones and watch the seahorses jump out of the water.
+Get one of those 5,000 calorie ice cones and watch the seahorses jump out of the water.
 No seahorses?
 Well, they are not jumping, but they are there.
 We honestly saw them.

-Gasparilla Island State Park with the historic lighthouse, at the southern end of the island, is a birder’s paradise and the end of the world but the end of the string of Barrier Islands so far.
+Gasparilla Island State Park, with the historic lighthouse at the southern end of the island is a birder's paradise and not the end of the world but the end of the string of Barrier Islands so far.
 The deep-water channel between Gasparilla and Captiva Island is a real obstacle.
 No ferry, no boat, no nothing takes you to the other side.
 And the channel is deep and the current is dangerous.

 The island used to be a pirate hideout, and it seems that at least some of those guys survived.
 We are not even aware if they still have a peg- leg and a black eye - patch.

 The island is easily accessible; a manned bridge connects the island with the mainland.
 They built a new bridge.
 The bridge is higher, therefore, it has only to be open if really big power boats or sailboats want to go through.
 Fewer traffic pile-ups make everyone happy.